bumip/bumip/README.md

 * KISS: Keep it simple stupid!
 We want our codebase to be easy to maintain and we want to get you to work as fast as possible.
 * Building a real tool to create a real product (not just an API but a complete product) is our main priority.
 Bumip comes with beautiful customizable UI to kickstart your next creation.

+## Status of the project

+Bumip is not ready for production yet but it's ready for development/collaboration.
+Bumip 3 was born from a proprietary CMS/Framework in production for over 10 years.
+We are currently porting over to the new version most of the code from our private repo and we will be finished at the end of September 2020.

 # Core Concepts
 Bumip takes advantage from both the **ECS** pattern and the **MVC** pattern.

 # Systems
-A final Bumip product is composed using **Systems** (called bumip apps), sandboxed microapps (similar to microservices) that you can download and install within the Admin UI or using CLI.
+A final Bumip product is composed using **Systems** (called bumip apps), sandboxed microapps (similar to microservices or decoupled apps) that you can download and install within the Admin UI or using CLI.
 A System is more than a module or a package.
 It can operate by itself, and often comes with a customizable UI written in Vuejs for the frontend and the backend that you can integrate in your SPA or PWA. **You can customize or write your own UI using your preferred language**.
 There is also a UI builder in the works that can output Vuejs code or block code that you can render with your framework of choiche (even with plain HTML).
 Buimip will come with a lot of optional Bumip Apps:
 * User App: Signup, Login, Settings, Admin integration.
 Comes with UI.
 * CMS